PUM14-GutenTag/GutenTag/CONTRIBUTING.md

 These are enforced using the Flake8 linter and autopep8 formatter.
 Install instructions can be found in [/README.md](/README.md).

+## CSS

+CSS selectors shall adhere to the [BEM naming convention](http://getbem.com/naming/).

+Commonly used styles can be put in the global stylesheet.
+Page specific styles are to be put in their own stylesheet.

 ## General documentation guidelines

 The general documentation philosophy is to contextualize the code without explaining obvious concepts or being needlessly verbose.